davidokenwa/Analysis_of_Nobel_Prize_Winners_1901-2019/README.md

 | **The Nobel Prize Medal**                                                                                          |

 In May 2022, I joined the Onyx, Novypro and Astrato data challenge.
 We were asked to visualize the Nobel Prize winners since 1901.
-This was very interesting dataset to work on as I learned so much about the Nobel Prize, learnt different data cleaning techniques in Excel, practiced different data exploration methods  and completed the visualization within a day!
+This was a very interesting dataset to work on as I learned so much about the Nobel Prize, learnt different data cleaning techniques in Excel, practiced different data exploration methods  and completed the visualization within a day!
 This is my record time for building a dashboard for a data challenge.